Languages of Singapore: Singlish

 Singlish is an English-based creole language with its own consistent rules and phonology widely used in Singapore.
 However, usage of this language is discouraged by the local government, which favours Standard English.
 The Media Development Authority does not support using Singlish in television and radio advertising.

-Despite this, Singlish is still widely spoken across the island and viewed by most Singaporeans as a trait that identifies them as uniquely Singaporean.
+According to a 2018 study by the Institute of Policy Studies (IPS), only 8% of Singaporeans identify with Singlish as their primary language, compared to the one-third that identify with English and another 2% with their official mother tongue.
+Both survey waves, in 2013 and 2018, conducted showed that about half of all respondents reported being able to speak Singlish "well" or "very well".
+Younger respondents (18–25 years old) reported greater proficiency than older respondents (65+ years old).

+Over the years, the use of Singlish has become more widespread, with a greater number of people adopting the language both out of a sense of identity and cultural importance.
+Some even view that it identifies them as uniquely Singaporean.

-Chinese language
+Chinese

-According to the 2000 population census, Mandarin and other varieties of Chinese are the most common languages spoken at home.
-They are used by 51% of the population.
-The table below shows the change in distribution of Mandarin and other Chinese varieties, as well as English, as home languages of the resident Chinese population of Singapore in 1990, 2000 and 2010.
-It can be observed that the percentage of the population which speaks English and Mandarin has increased, while the percentage of those who speak other Chinese varieties has collapsed and is now limited mainly to the elderly.
-More recently, English is starting to displace Mandarin among the new generation of Singapore Chinese due to long term effects of the dominant usage of English in most official settings over Mandarin, the dominant usage of English as the medium of instruction in Singapore schools, colleges and universities, and the limited and lower standards of local mother education system over the years in Singapore.
+According to the 2020 population census, Mandarin and other varieties of Chinese are the second most common languages spoken at home.
+They are used by 38.6% of the population.

+The table below shows the change in distribution of Mandarin and other Chinese varieties, as well as English, as home languages of the resident Chinese population of Singapore over the decades.
+From 1990 to 2010, it can be observed that the percentage of the population which speaks English and Mandarin increased, while the percentage of those who speak other Chinese varieties has collapsed and is now limited mainly to the elderly.
+From 2010, the number of Mandarin speakers has also declined in favour of English.

+English is starting to displace Mandarin among the new generation of Singapore Chinese, due to long term effects of the pervasive usage of English in daily public, governmental and commercial settings over Mandarin, the dominant usage of English as the medium of instruction in Singapore schools, colleges and universities, and the limited and lower standards of local mother education system over the years in Singapore.